 - Why not do something other than a video game, such as play a board game or card game or go to a nightclub?

-- Some people recommend playing tabletop games instead (see replies to this), but they're (Score:-1, Offtopic) in a discussion about video games.
+- Some people recommend playing tabletop games or other non-electronic activities instead (see this and replies to this), but they're (Score:-1, Offtopic) in a discussion about video games.

 Opponents of single-screen multiplayer tout these advantages of networked multiplayer: